japl-lang/japl/README.md

 Note that the build tool will generate a file named `config.nim` inside the `src` directory and will use that for subsequent builds, so if you want to override it you'll have to pass `--override-config` as a command-line options.
 Passing it without any option will fallback to (somewhat) sensible defaults

 **P.S.**: The test suite assumes that all debugging options are turned off, so for development/debug builds we recommend skipping the test suite by passing `--skip-tests` to the build script

+### Installing on Linux

+If you're on linux and can't stand the fact of having to call japl with `./src/japl`, we have some good news!
+The build script can optionally move the compiled binary in the first writeable entry inside your PATH so that you can just type `jpl` inside your terminal to open the REPL.
+To avoid issues, this option is disabled by default and must be turned on by passing `--install`, but note that if in _any_ directory listed in PATH there is either a file or a folder named `jpl` the build script will complain about it and refuse to overwrite the already existing data unless `--ignore-binary` is passed!

+### Environment variables

+On both Windows and Linux, the build script supports reading parameters from environment variables if they are not specified via the command line.
+All options follow the same naming scheme: `JAPL_OPTION_NAME=value` and will only be applied only if no explicit override for them is passed when running the script